UCLAdeepvision/CS163-Projects-2025Fall/_posts/2025-12-13-team01-super-res.md

 {: style="max-width: 90%;"}
 *Fig 28.
 HAT Architecture Overview [1].*

-One can see that the OCAB at the end of each RHAG acts as a sort of "gate" between blocks.
+One can see that the OCAB at the end of each RHAG acts as a sort of "gate" between RHAG blocks.
 Additionally, given the large key and value windows for the OCA, part of the purpose of the OCAB is to give each portion of the image a chance to incorporate together information from a larger portion of the image.
 However, it is likely that portions of these larger windows are not useful for the image reconstruction task, so this larger window allows for ample noise to seep through into our image tokens.
-So, we propose a modification to the HAT architecture that replaces the attention mechanism of the OCA with the sparse attention of the AST, and, subsequently, replaces the MLP of the OCAB with the FRFN.
+So, we propose a modification to the HAT architecture that replaces the attention mechanism of the OCA with the Adaptive Sparse Attention scheme of the AST, and, subsequently, replaces the MLP of the OCAB with the FRFN.
 We hypothesize that this can temper the OCA and prevent noise issues from the larger windows, but can also act as a overall information gate for each window itself at the end of the RHAG, as the windows will perform cross-attention where the set of key and value pixel tokens are a superset of the query pixel tokens.
-Given that the principal design goal of the HAT is to use as much of the image as possible during reconstruction, the sparse attention may work well to temper that image-overuse, resulting in a model that has access to a large portion of the image but which can easily select which portions of the image are most useful.
+Given that the principal design goal of the HAT is to use as much of the image as possible during reconstruction, the sparse attention may work well to balance that image-overuse, resulting in a model that has access to a large portion of the image but which can easily select which portions of the image are most useful.

-Since we are giving the model this selective capability, we can likely afford to increase the size of the OCA window; in the original HAT paper, they had found that a overlap ratio of 0.5 was optimal (meaning that key and value windows were 1.5x as large as the query window in each dimension), but a value of 0.75 produced slightly worse results.
+Since we are giving the model this selective capability, we can likely afford to increase the size of the OCA window; in [1], they had found that an overlap ratio of 0.5 was optimal (meaning that key and value windows were 1.5x as large as the query window in each dimension), but a value of 0.75 produced slightly worse results.
 So, we propose that increasing the overlap ratio to 0.75 will better utilize the sparse attention, giving the model access to more information that it can select from, while remaining computationally efficient during the windowed cross-attention.

 Specifically, in our experiment, we will be modifying the architecture of the HAT-S, the smallest HAT model, for practical reasons, and training it for doing 4x image upscaling.